gregorycrane/Poetics2.0/README.md

 * The primary source citations need to be converted to machine actionable, CTS-compliant references.

 * The back of the book index does not contain exhaustive information about people and places.

+## Greek Music

+It can be very difficult to conceptualize the artistic and performance background that the Poetics assume.
+For an example, see [

+0:03 / 15:39
+OFF

+Rediscovering Ancient Greek Music (2017)](https://www.youtube.com/watch?v=4hOK7bU0S1Y)